xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

 ## 2. Initialize the RPC

-XPLA Chain's RPC allows users to connect to the blockchain, make queries, create wallets, and submit transactions.
+CONX Chain's RPC allows users to connect to the blockchain, make queries, create wallets, and submit transactions.
 It's the main workhorse behind `xplajs`.

 1. Open your `index.js` file in a code editor and input the following to initialize the RPC: